 - This decline could also affect the beef and dairy industry

 Think about this for a minute: Would you want to live without orange juice, jam or honey?
 Can you imagine the cost of food in future if the decline of the bee population continues as it has been lately?

 What can you do about the decline of bees?
-This article from PBS gives some suggestions:
+Here are a few ideas:

 - Go retro – Become a backyard beekeeper

-- Get back to nature – grow vegetables and flowers to give existing bees something to pollinate
+- Get back to nature – grow flowering fruits and vegetables as well as a wide variety of flowers to give existing bees (and other insects) something to pollinate

 - Give the bees a voice – write to your congressmen and senators to support funding of honeybee research